 14.2.
-Biannual Awards
+Quarterly Awards

-Exchange time will be awarded twice annually, in January and July, to attorneys who work fifteen percent (15%) or more over available hours during the preceding six (6) months.
-The amount of the award will be equal to twenty percent (20%) of the hours worked over available hours, up to a maximum of fifty (50) hours for the six (6) month period.
-For example, if an attorney works one-hundred forty-six (146) extra hours during a six (6) month period where there are nine-hundred seventy-six (976) regular business hours available (or fifteen percent [15%] over available hours), the attorney would receive an exchange time award of twenty percent (20%) of the extra hours, or twenty-nine and two-tenths (29.2) hours.
+Exchange time will be awarded on a quarterly basis to attorneys who work fifteen percent (15%) or more over available hours.
+The awards shall be made May 1st for the quarter beginning January 1st and ending March 31st, August 1st for the quarter beginning April 1st and ending June 30th, November 1st for the quarter beginning July 1st and ending September 30th, and February 1st for the quarter beginning October 1st and ending December 31st.
+The amount of the award will be equal to forty percent (40%) of the hours worked over available hours, up to a maximum of thirty-two (32) hours for the three (3) month period.
+For example, if an attorney works seventy-two (72) extra hours during a three (3) month period where there are four hundred eighty (480) regular business hours available (or fifteen percent [15%] over available hours), the attorney would receive an exchange time award of forty percent (40%) of the extra hours, or twenty-eight and eight-tenths (28.8) hours.

-14.3 Immediate awards
+14.3 Immediate Awards

-Division chiefs may also make immediate exchange time awards to recognize an attorney's extraordinary work that resulted in a peak workload over a discrete time period (e.g., trial, preliminary injunction), even though that work may not result in increased workload over the six (6) month period covered by the formula.
+Division chiefs may also make immediate exchange time awards to recognize an attorney's extraordinary work that resulted in a peak workload over a discrete time period (e.g., trial, preliminary injunction), even though that work may not result in increased workload over the three (3) month period covered by the formula.
 The decision to grant any such award, and the amount of the award, are discretionary.
-To avoid duplication, immediate exchange time awards shall be subtracted from any biannual award for the same time period.
+To avoid duplication, immediate exchange time awards shall be subtracted from any quarterly award for the same time period.
+An Employee may request that a Division Chief make an immediate exchange time award under this section.

-14.4 Exchange time has no cash liquidation value and is to be used within twelve (12) months of authorization.
-Employees with documented performance concerns during the period are not eligible to receive exchange time for the six (6) month period.
-New employees are eligible for immediate awards during their probationary period and will be eligible for biannual awards once they have worked all six (6) months of an award period.
+14.4 Exchange time has no cash liquidation value.
+Immediate awards expire with quarterly awards issued for the same time period.
+Awards issued for work between January 1 and March 31 will expire April 30th the following year.
+Awards issued for work between April 1 and June 30th will expire July 31st the following year.
+Awards issued for work between July 1 and September 30th will expire October 31st of the following year.
+Awards issued for work between October 1 and December 31st will expire January 31st of the following year.
+Employees with documented performance concerns during the period are not eligible to receive exchange time for the three (3) month period.
+New employees are eligible for immediate awards during their probationary period and will be eligible for quarterly awards once they have worked all three (3) months of an award period.
 Exchange time awards are not subject to the grievance procedure.